A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

-\begin{proof}[Proof Sketch] We outline the main arguments here, deferring the full detailed proof to \Cref{app:proof-regret}.
-The primary technical challenge stems from the structure of the Hessian, which incorporates both the local curvature $\dmu$ (unlike the unweighted design matrix in standard linear bandits) and the adaptive confidence weights ${w_t}$.
+\end{theorem} \begin{proof}[Proof Sketch] We outline the main arguments here, deferring the full detailed proof to \Cref{app:proof-regret}.
+The primary technical challenge stems from the structure of the Hessian, which incorporates both the local curvature $\dmu$ (unlike the unweighted linear design matrix in standard linear bandits) and the adaptive confidence weights ${w_t}$.
 To address this, we adopt the analysis of \citet{abeille2021logistic,zhang2025onepass} to extract the curvature-dependent leading term ${\dmu_{t,\star}}$ \emph{and} the time-varying dispersion ${g(\tau_t)}$ via self-concordance, and integrate the weighting technique of \citet{he2022corruption} to ensure corruption robustness.
-Crucially, following \citet{he2022corruption}, we partition the time horizon $[T]$ into two disjoint sets: those where ${w_t} = 1$ and otherwise \textbf{(\Cref{lemma:decomposition})}.
-Throughout, careful application of the elliptical potential lemma~\citep[Lemma 11]{abbasiyadkori2011linear} is required to accommodate the potentially time-varying $\tau_t$, which ultimately yields the stated bound. \end{proof} Table~\ref{tab:results} provides a comparative overview of prior regret upper bounds.
-As illustrated, our algorithm is the most computationally and statistically efficient approach applicable to a broad spectrum of self-concordant, (parametric) \textbf{GLB}s, including logistic/Poisson bandits and heteroskedastic linear bandits.
-We defer a detailed comparative analysis to \Cref{app:comparison}.
+Crucially, following \citet{he2022corruption}, we partition the time horizon $[T]$ into two disjoint sets: those where ${w_t} = 1$ and $w_t<1$ \textbf{(\Cref{lemma:decomposition})}.
+Throughout, careful application of the elliptical potential lemma~\citep[Lemma 11]{abbasiyadkori2011linear} is required to accommodate the potentially time-varying $\tau_t$, which ultimately yields the stated bound. \end{proof} The local curvature ${ \dmu_{t,\star} \triangleq \dmu(\langle \vx_{t,\star}, \vtheta_\star \rangle)}$ reflects the statistical hardness of the given \textbf{GLB} instance.
+It arises from the Taylor's theorem~\citep{klambauer} applied to the instantaneous regret at time $t$:

+where $\cdots$ represents the Lagrange integral remainder to be controlled via self-concordance (\Cref{assumption:link-function}).
+Thus, the leading term depends on the local slope ${\dmu(\langle \vx_{t,\star}, \vtheta_\star \rangle)}$ at the optimal arm, rather than the worst-case curvature parameter ${\kappa}$.